 If you are heading out to the Magic Kingdom, there is a good chance that you are interested in learning more about the table-service dining options.
 Whether you are wanting to dine with a Disney Princess, or you are looking for a buffet with Pooh and all of his friends, there are many options to please your palate.
 We have really enjoyed all of the dining options at the Magic Kingdom.
 I have heard rumblings on a few restaurants, but I guess we have been lucky as we have always had great experiences.
 Here are our thoughts on Magic Kingdom table service restaurants ranked best to worst.

 This is such a hidden gem inside Adventureland next to the Jungle Cruise area.
 Just like the Jungle Cruise gives you a little show by the cast members driving the boats, the Skipper Canteen restaurant’s servers give you a little show with your dinner as well.
 They tell cute little jokes and have a good time with everyone at your table.
-This restaurant serves a wide array of dishes such as steak, chicken, pork, fish, lamb and Thai noodles.
+This restaurant serves a wide array of dishes such as steak, chicken, pork, fish, lamb, and Thai noodles.
 They have fresh vegetables and wonderful jasmine rice.
 My steak was amazing!
 (Lunch menu and dinner menu are nearly the same).
 The kid’s menu offers a build your own special where the children get to pick from several different options on the menu.
-They have great specialty drinks as well, which is included if you are using a Disney Dining Plan.
-You can also get an alcoholic beverage which is include in the package as well.
+They have great specialty drinks as well, which are included if you are using a Disney Dining Plan.
+You can also get an alcoholic beverage which is included in the package as well.

 #2 – Liberty Tree Tavern – View Menu

 Straight out of the streets of Americana, this quaint little restaurant is in Liberty Square near the Hall of Presidents.
-When you walk in, you feel like you are visiting someone’s house, with family style large round tables and chairs.
+When you walk in, you feel like you are visiting someone’s house, with family-style large round tables and chairs.
 There are six different themed rooms (think of it like different dining rooms) in the restaurant to sit in.
 There is a little bit of history all around the restaurant for everyone to learn a little bit about the history of America.
-All food is served family style on large platters.
-Think Thanksgiving Dinner with turkey and all the trimmings.
+All food is served family-style on large platters.
+Think Thanksgiving dinner with turkey and all the trimmings.
 They keep bringing it out and refilling your plate as well.
 The dessert here is awesome as well, and we always recommend the Ooey Gooey Toffee cake.

 #3 – The Crystal Palace – View Menu

 Located at the end of Main Street on the left-hand corner before you walk into Adventure Land.
 While this is a buffet, it is Character Dining with Winnie the Pooh and Friends.
-While the food isn’t the best in the park, like most buffets, its decent and the kids loved all their choices.
-This restaurant makes the list at number three because of the meet and greet with the characters.
+While the food isn’t the best in the park, like most buffets, it’s decent and the kids loved all their choices.
+This restaurant makes the list at number three because of the meet and greets with the characters.
 Every single one of them came to the table and sat with my daughter for an extended period.
 The first time we went to Disney World, this was the very first restaurant that we did, and it set the tone for the rest of the trip.

 #4 – Cinderella’s Royal Table – (2 credits) – View Menu